Revised November 2021

 Secondly, even if the employee does resign, he/she runs the risk that the Court may later rule that that resignation constituted a breach of his/her duty to mitigate the damages arising from the constructive dismissal damages, and that no such damages ought therefore to be paid by your organization.

 Thirdly, the employee’s claim against you cannot succeed unless, following that resignation, he/she thereafter remains unemployed for a significant period of time; any new employment income that he/she earns in the weeks and months immediately after quitting your organization goes to reducing his/her claim against you.

 Finally, and most importantly, even if the employee remains unemployed for many months, the amount of pay-in-lieu of notice that he/she can recover from you is usually capped at the amount prescribed by the termination clause in his/her employment contract; if that termination clause is properly drafted and up-to-date, it will often limit the employee to the statutory minimums prescribed in the Employment Standards Act.

 A recent decision of the Ontario Court of Appeal, in Waksdale v.
 Swegon North America (leave to appeal to the Supreme Court of Canada dismissed, in January 2021), has effectively invalidated the termination clauses in hundreds of thousands of employment contracts across Ontario.
-For that reason, this summer and fall, all prudent employers should immediately update their employment contracts with their employees by inserting newly worded termination clauses into those contracts.
+For that reason, this fall, all prudent employers should immediately update their employment contracts with their employees by inserting newly worded termination clauses into those contracts.
 Immediately doing so will dramatically reduce your organization’s termination costs, and constructive dismissal claims, in 2021, 2022 and 2023.
-Failure to do so will mean that for the next several years, your organization will have to pay exponentially more money each and every time it either constructively dismisses, or expressly terminates the employment of, any one of its employees.
+Failure to do so will mean that for the next several years, your organization will have to pay exponentially more money each and every time it either constructively dismisses or expressly terminates the employment of, any one of its employees.